 What to bring

 Any materials shared with you prior to the workshop, such as the workbook.
 Plus anything requested by the workshop leader which will be shared with you a few days prior to the workshop.

 If possible, please try to have a small amount of space near to you for any practical work.

 Please find below the relevant documentation for you to download:

-Saturday 13 February
+Starts on Saturday 13 February

 Participants• Angela David